gatsbyjs/gatsby/docs/docs/static-folder.md

 - None of the files in the `static` folder will be post-processed or minified.
 - Missing files will not be called at compilation time, and will cause 404 errors for your users.
-- Result filenames won’t include content hashes, so you’ll need to add query arguments or rename them every time they change.
+- Result filenames won't include content hashes, so you'll need to add query arguments or rename them every time they change.

 ## When to use the `static` folder